-- Use the Co-PD biographical sketch section ONLY if a Co-PD has been identified. - The evaluation professional must provide a biographical sketch in the Evaluation Professional Biographical sketch section. - Up to 3 additional biographical sketches for key personnel may be provided in the Key Personnel Biographical sketch section.
+- Use the Co-PD Biographical Sketch section ONLY if a Co-PD has been identified. - The evaluation professional must provide a biographical sketch in the Evaluation Professional Biographical Sketch section. - Up to 3 additional biographical sketches for key personnel may be provided in the Key Personnel Biographical Sketch section.

-Each biographical sketch must not exceed 2 pages and should use the "Prevention Programs: Biographical Sketch" template provided on the CARS (https://CPRITGrants.org).
+Each biographical sketch must not exceed 2 pages and should use either the "Prevention Programs: Biographical Sketch" template provided on the CARS (https://CPRITGrants.org) or the NIH Biographical Sketch format.
 Only biographical sketches will be accepted; do not submit resumes and/or CVs.
 If a position is not yet filled, please upload a job description.